rbackhouse/HomeIoTHub/README.md

 * Searches for Bluetooth LE devices that have plugins registered.
 * Cluster Nodes provide a single view of all devices found in the home.
-* Web UI provides access to devices to set schedules, links to other devices etc.
+* Embedded node-red used for UI

 #### Usage